Primitive recursive function: Some common primitive recursive functions

-The generalization to any k-ary primitive recursion function is trivial.

 Relationship to recursive functions

 The broader class of partial recursive functions is defined by introducing an unbounded search operator.
 The use of this operator may result in a partial function, that is, a relation with at most one value for each argument, but does not necessarily have any value for any argument (see domain).
 An equivalent definition states that a partial recursive function is one that can be computed by a Turing machine.
 A total recursive function is a partial recursive function that is defined for every input.

 Every primitive recursive function is total recursive, but not all total recursive functions are primitive recursive.
 The Ackermann function A(m,n) is a well-known example of a total recursive function (in fact, provable total), that is not primitive recursive.
 There is a characterization of the primitive recursive functions as a subset of the total recursive functions using the Ackermann function.
 This characterization states that a function is primitive recursive if and only if there is a natural number m such that the function can be computed by a Turing machine that always halts within A(m,n) or fewer steps, where n is the sum of the arguments of the primitive recursive function.

 An important property of the primitive recursive functions is that they are a recursively enumerable subset of the set of all total recursive functions (which is not itself recursively enumerable).
 This means that there is a single computable function f(m,n) that enumerates the primitive recursive functions, namely: